-Multicast Group: Pull down the menu to decide the format of IP address between IPv4 and IPv6 first, then specify a range of multicast IP addresses by filling in the multicast IP address that starts and ends respectively to create a new multicast group for the specific multicast VLAN.
+Multicast Group: Pull down the menu to decide the format of IP address between IPv4 and IPv6 first, then specify a range of multicast IP addresses (or simply select all) by filling in the multicast IP address that starts and ends respectively to create a new multicast group for the specific multicast VLAN.
 The multicast traffic within this range of IP addresses will be sent to the designated multicast VLAN.